 Similarly, testosterone supplements are designed to treat lethargy and other “male menopause” symptoms.
 If this condition even exists, it can hardly be described as life-threatening.
 But the heart problems that “low T” supplements cause are very real.
 In fact, researchers had to prematurely cancel one study, because a test subject developed dangerous cardiac issues.

-These drugs and devices are just a small sampling of the cases that we routinely handle on a nationwide basis.
+These drugs and devices are just a small sampling of the cases that our pharmaceutical lawyers routinely handle on a nationwide basis.
 If you or a loved one was injured by a dangerous drug or hazardous medical device, you can count on the aggressive pharmaceutical lawyers at Napoli Shkolnik PLLC to not only arrange for the medical treatment you need at no upfront cost, but to also fight for your rights in court.